 Spanish River & Biscotaski Lake Provincial Parks offer numerous trip options for paddlers, from a tranquil journey through picturesque lakes dotted with hundreds of islands to exhilarating white water.
 Start your adventure from any one of the many access points, such as Duke Lake on the East Branch, the town of Biscotasing on the West Branch or even a train ride & drop off at The Forks.
-The Park has something for every type of paddler.
+The Spanish River has something for every type of paddler.

 Biscotaski Lake Provincial Park

-If lake paddling is more your style; Biscotaski Lake Provincial Park is the place to g.
+If lake paddling is more your style; Biscotasing Lake Provincial Park is the place to go.
 Take the VIA Rail Budd Car from Sudbury or Cartier to the remote town of Biscotasing.
 After a relaxing & enjoyable experience, the train will drop you & your gear just a short walk from the put-in by the Biscotasing General Store.
 Stop in there for ice-cream, a cold pop or a chat before starting your journey.

 Biscotasi Lake offers countless bays & inlets to explore and, given that there are no portages, it is ideally suited to exploration by kayak.
 Don’t forget your fishing rod; this area has some of the best fishing in Ontario.

 For lake paddlers wishing to travel a little farther, head west under the train bridge into Mississagi River Provincial Park.
 The short portage around the dam takes you into Boyuck Bay on Ramsey Lake, a large body of water well worth exploring.